logzio/logz-docs/_source/user-guide/tokens/shared-tokens.md

 Shared tokens give you the option to share Kibana dashboards and visualizations with stakeholders who don't have access to your Logz.io account.

-Note that also non-admin users of your account will be able to use the account's Shared tokens.
+Note that also non-admin users of your account will be able to use the account's shared tokens.

 ## Best-practice security recommendations

-A Shared token has access to all of its account logs.
-When using a Shared token, it is better not to rely on the Kibana filters applied to the dashboard or visualizations being shared.
+A shared token has access to all of its account logs.
+When using a shared token, it is better not to rely on the Kibana filters applied to the dashboard or visualizations being shared.
 Instead, it is best to limit access at the token level using token filters.

-These best-practice recommendations will help you keep your data secure when using Shared tokens:
+These best-practice recommendations will help you keep your data secure when using shared tokens:

 * **Shared tokens can potentially give read-only access to all logs in your account.**